 PHASE ADVANTAGES DISADVANTAGES 100-μm PDMS High sample capacity.
-Longer adsorption time required Suitable for a wide variety of applications-volatile compounds such as dichloromethane to semi- to reach equilibrium.
-Possibility of carryover for some volatiles (some pesticides). semivolatiles.
-7-μm PDMS Bonded fiber which allows a higher desorption Low sample capacity. temperature than the 100- μ m PDMS (Maximum operating temperature 320°C vs. 260°C for the 100- μ m fiber).
+Longer adsorption time required to reach equilibrium.
+Suitable for a wide variety of applications- volatile compounds such as dichloromethane to semi-volatiles (some pesticides).
+Possibility of carryover for some semivolatiles.
+7-μm PDMS Bonded fiber which allows a higher desorption Low sample capacity.
+(Maximum operating temperature 320°C vs. 260°C for the 100-μm fiber).
 Not suitable for volatiles.
 Faster desorption-therefore initial column temperature during the GC run can be higher.
 This shortens the total run time.
 Thinner phase means shorter time to reach equilibrium.
 Polyacrylate Greater affinity for polar compounds than above fibers.
 This phase is more of a solid than the PDMS phases; therefore diffusion rates are slow and equilibration times are long.